domicjs/domic-docs/src/handbook/in-a-nutshell.md

 ### ... and that's pretty much it !

 There is of course a lot to explore and discover.
-Observables are quite full-fledged and powerful and these examples barely graze everything domic has to offer.
+Observables are quite powerful and these examples barely graze what domic has to offer.

 This is however the nick of this library ; there are no other core concepts.
 Everything it does and everything that is built on it